PHP-DI/PHP-DI/doc/definition.md

         'alice@acme.example.com'
     ],

-    // Direct mapping (not needed if you didn't disable autowiring) 'SomeClass' => DI\object(),
+    // Explicit definition of an object (unnecessary if you use autowiring) 'SomeClass' => DI\object(),

+    // Value definition of a class instance
-    // This is not recommended: will instantiate the class on every request, even when not used 'SomeOtherClass' => new SomeOtherClass(1, "hello"),
+    // Not recommended: will instantiate the class on every request, even when not used 'SomeOtherClass' => new SomeOtherClass(1, "hello"),

     // Defines an instance of My\Class